-This egg can be used to read and manipulate Gemtext, the Gemini protocol's "default" text format.
+This egg can be used to read, manipulate, and write Gemtext, the Gemini protocol's "default" text format.

 This egg has no dependencies apart from CHICKEN itself.

 - (gmi:read #!optional (port (current-input-port)))procedure

 This procedure can be used to read a Gemtext document. port determines where to read from and is optional (defaults to (current-input-port)).

 The returned value is an object that may be accessed and manipulated with the gmi:* procedures documented below.